Urban Agriculture and Food Systems Graduate Student Researcher

 - Identify and evaluate the effectiveness of current California state, county and city laws that aim to support urban agriculture, with a particular focus on East Bay policies and planning practices, and identify successes and ongoing challenges.
 Examples might include recycling food waste into compost, rezoning, reduced permitting fees, subsidies for inputs (water), innovative land access arrangements (public-private partnerships, land trusts), tax incentives or penalties

 - Conduct semi-structured interviews with select local government officials to learn more about the innovative policies and how they were developed and adopted.

-- Compile list of land tenure arrangements (trusts, private, public lands) in the East Bay that allow food production; land use zoning that supports urban ag, e.g. established food districts, areas with designated use categories, areas that allow special uses, variance; Identify any cities in the East Bay adopting California’s Urban Agriculture Incentives Zone act (2013/2017) and evaluate successes and ongoing challenges; catalogue and assess the work of California and particularly East Bay food policy councils on urban agriculture and food access/food security.
+- Compile list of land tenure arrangements (trusts, private, public lands) in the East Bay that allow food production; land use zoning that supports urban ag, e.g. established food districts, areas with designated use categories, areas that allow special uses, variance; Identify any cities in the East Bay adopting California’s Urban Agriculture Incentives Zone act (2013/2017) and evaluate successes and ongoing challenges; catalog and assess the work of California and particularly East Bay food policy councils on urban agriculture and food access/food security.

 - Compare planning practice and city policies in the East Bay with state and national best practices and model city policies supporting urban agriculture and reduced food insecurity.

-- Meet regularly with project co-leads
+- Meet regularly with project co-leads.

 - Perform additional tasks as required for the research project

 - In partnership with community stakeholders, including low-income and culturally diverse communities and the community organizations/leaders that serve them, technology and marketing innovators, food producers, as well as research collaborators, educators and extension specialists, ensure project objectives support and/or align with existing efforts by stakeholders to improve local and regional food security, develop outreach materials to disseminate results of research.